The Raphael Freshwater Memorial Association

 - The funding focus is exclusively on Orthodox Jewish religious education and poverty relief

-- With £12 million in annual expenditure and nearly £6 million in charitable grants, this is a significant funder within its niche
+- With approximately £10.6 million in annual income and £12 million in expenditure, this is a significant funder within its niche

-- Trustees have deep connections across Orthodox Jewish charities, suggesting insider knowledge is valuable
+- Trustees have connections across Orthodox Jewish charities, suggesting insider knowledge is valuable

 - No website or published guidelines means prospective applicants must make direct contact via phone or post

-- Organizations seeking funding should prepare to articulate clear alignment with Orthodox Jewish values and demonstrate institutional credibility
+- Organisations seeking funding should prepare to articulate clear alignment with Orthodox Jewish values and demonstrate institutional credibility

 🎯 You've done the research.
 Now write an application they can't refuse.